mitchredd77/Interactive_Form/README.md

 An interactive form with field validation.
 The form begins with focusing on the "Name" field for the user to get started.
+The name input box will display a warning if the user attempts to move forward with a blank name.
 Next is the Job Role Section, the other job input box will not appear until "Other" is chosen in the dropdown box.
 The T-Shirt Section will display only the colors available for the chosen design.